 There are several relational database management systems (RDBMSs) from which you the developer can choose, ranging from expensive systems that can prove quite difficult to administer, to free and open source alternatives that may not have as many features as the proprietary RDBMSs, but can be much faster to set up and work with.
 Of these, MySQL is the hands-down favorite.

-In this tutorial, we will take a detailed look at how to obtain, install, and configure the MySQL database server on your Windows PC.
+In this tutorial, I will take a detailed look at how to obtain, install, and configure the MySQL database server on your Windows PC.

 MySQL Already Installed?